 If you are contacted by attorneys requesting information about our law for use in dissolution of marriage, use form G-25 (09-10), entitled Statement of Railroad Employee's Actual or Estimated Railroad Retirement Benefits, for your response.
-G-25 (09-10) should be enclosed with the standard cover letter used by the General Counsel.
-Additional enclosures are Forms G-177c and G-177d, and the Qualified Domestic Relations Orders (QDRO) explanation.
-Form G-25, the standard cover letter (Form GL-30), and the QDRO explanation are available in the retirement portion of RAILS.
+Form G-25 (09-10) should be enclosed with the standard cover letter used by the General Counsel (Letter GL-30).
+Additional enclosures are Forms G-177c and G-177d and the Qualified Domestic Relations Orders (QDRO) explanation.
+Form G-25, Letter GL-30, and the QDRO explanation are available in the retirement portion of RAILS.
+Forms G-177c and g-177d are accessible withing GL-30.

-Whenever possible, secure the name and address of the attorney representing the other party in the dissolution of marriage proceedings and release a duplicate of the Form G-25 package to that attorney.
+Attempt to obtain the name and address of the attorney representing the other party in the dissolution of marriage proceedings and release a duplicate of the Form G-25 package to that attorney.

-This action may prevent further inquiries and will insure that both attorneys have the same information.
-Forward to the General Counsel only those inquiries that you are unable to satisfy or that are accompanied by a subpoena, injunction, joinder or other such court-issued document.
+This action may prevent further inquiries and will ensure that both attorneys have the same information.
+Forward to the General Counsel only those inquiries that you are unable to satisfy or that are accompanied by a subpoena, injunction, joinder or other court-issued document.